MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Mail/Update-MgUserInferenceClassificationOverride.md

 Change the classifyAs field of an override as specified.
 You cannot use PATCH to change any other fields in an inferenceClassificationOverride instance.
 If an override exists for a sender and the sender changes his/her display name, you can use POST to force an update to the name field in the existing override.
-If an override exists for a sender and the sender changes his/her SMTP address, deleting the existing override and creating a new one withthe new SMTP address is the only way to 'update' the override for this sender.
+If an override exists for a sender and the sender changes his/her SMTP address, deleting the existing override and creating a new one with\nthe new SMTP address is the only way to 'update' the override for this sender.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaUserInferenceClassificationOverride](/powershell/module/Microsoft.Graph.Beta.Mail/Update-MgBetaUserInferenceClassificationOverride?view=graph-powershell-beta)

 ## SYNTAX